 Humans are the most important threat to security and privacy.

 One of the tools of IT architects and UX designers is to work with so called ‘Personas’.
 Personas are fictional characters created to represent the different user types that might use a system, website, product or service.
 Using personas is common practice when dealing with UX design.
 But when developing a security architecture for a new system, service or website security personas are also valuable to use.
 Security Personas force you to think different about the goals and behaviour of attackers that are going to hit your system.

 Security Personas identify the user motivations, expectations and goals responsible for driving bad behaviour.
-Of course not all personas will behave bad on purpose.
-Sometimes mistakes on the use of the system or social engineering will affect the way a persona can compromise your system.
+Of course not all personas behave bad on purpose.
+Sometimes mistakes on the use of the system or social engineering affects the way a persona can compromise your system.